cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C6_JavaScript-Essential-Concepts_JavaScript/Class/NOTES.md

 - [ ] **Walkthrough Demo 2**
   - Declare three variables in different locations
-  - Call a function you haven't declared
+  - Call a function you have not declared
-  - Create the function and printn the values to all three variables inside to compare different hoisting mechanics in JS
+  - Create the function and print the values to all three variables inside to compare different hoisting mechanics in JS

 ```jsx
 // ~ DEMO 2 START ~ \\